 Yes, adult kick scooters are a popular way to commute.
 Although, it’s important to take safety precautions and consider the suitability of your route.
 You cannot, for instance, ride a scooter in the road.
 So, it’s worth thinking about the accessibility of paths and sidewalks.
 If your journey is short (less than three miles), any kind of scooter will get you there.

-If your commute is longer (more than five miles), look for a product with large wheels and the smoothest kick propulsion.
+If your commute is longer (more than 2-3 miles), you may want to look at upgrading to an electric scooter.
 It’s best to opt for a balance between comfort and speed.
 While you do want to get to work in a timely manner, you also want an enjoyable ride.
 Prioritize padded or cushioned handlebars, a wide foot deck and a top class suspension system.

 Do I Need to Wear a Helmet While Riding a Scooter?